-VPD can be measured in pounds per square inch (psi), kilopascals (kPa), millibars (MB or mBAR), or any other pressure unit.
+VPD is measured in pounds per square inch (psi), kilopascals (kPa), millibars (MB or mBAR), or any other pressure unit.
 A low VPD means the air is nearly saturated, while a high VPD means the air is relatively dry.
 If VPD is zero, the air is 100 percent saturated and plants can’t transpire effectively.

 It can take a lot of math to work with VPD through calculations, but if a grower already monitors relative humidity and temperature, there are VPD charts that work fine as shortcuts.

 Seth Lee, a cultivator from Denver, learned and adopted VPD several years ago and has since seen explosive growth in his crops.
 VPD should correlate with the health and age of the plants because they need more nutrients as they grow.

 Here are his recommendations for VPD during each stage of growth: